rwtnb/alpha4.nvim/README.md

 })
 ```

-### Configuration Options Explained

-#### General Options

-- `default_provider` (string): The AI provider to use by default.
-Options include "ollama", "groq", "togetherai", "openrouter", "anthropic", and "openai".

-#### Providers

-The `providers` table contains configuration options for each supported AI provider.
-Each provider has its own set of options:

-- `url` (string): The API endpoint for the provider.
-- `model` (string): The specific AI model to use.
-- `api_key_name` (string): The name of the environment variable containing the API key (for non-Ollama providers).
-- `temperature` (number): Controls randomness in the AI's responses.
-Range: 0.0 to 1.0.
-- `top_p` (number): Nucleus sampling threshold.
-Range: 0.0 to 1.0.
-- `top_k` (number): Limits the number of highest probability tokens to consider at each step.

-#### Keys

-The `keys` table defines keybindings for Alpha4 commands.
-Each entry is a table with the following structure:

-- First element (string): The key combination (e.g., "lc").
-- Second element (string): The command to run (e.g., "<CMD>Alpha4ToggleChat<CR>").
-- `desc` (string): A description of the command.

-#### Chat

-The `chat` table contains configuration options specific to the chat interface:

-- `keys.submit` (string): The key combination to submit a message in the chat interface.

-#### Params

-The `params` table contains AI parameters for different tasks (chat, replace, suggest, explain).
-Each task has its own set of parameters:

-- `temperature` (number): Controls randomness in the AI's responses.
-Higher values (e.g., 0.8) make output more random, while lower values (e.g., 0.2) make it more focused and deterministic.
-Range: 0.0 to 1.0.

-- `top_p` (number): Nucleus sampling threshold.
-The AI considers the smallest set of tokens whose cumulative probability exceeds this value.
-A higher value (e.g., 0.9) allows more diverse responses, while a lower value (e.g., 0.5) makes responses more focused.
-Range: 0.0 to 1.0.

-- `top_k` (number): Limits the number of highest probability tokens to consider at each step.
-A lower value (e.g., 10) makes the output more focused, while a higher value (e.g., 50) allows for more diverse responses.

-- `repetition_penalty` (number): Penalizes the model for repeating the same words or phrases.
-A value greater than 1.0 reduces repetition, while a value less than 1.0 encourages repetition.
-Typical range: 1.0 to 1.5.

-- `frequency_penalty` (number): Decreases the likelihood of frequently used tokens.
-A positive value reduces the probability of tokens that have appeared frequently in the generated text.
-Typical range: 0.0 to 2.0.

-- `presence_penalty` (number): Increases the likelihood of new tokens.
-A positive value increases the probability of tokens that haven't appeared in the generated text.
-Typical range: 0.0 to 2.0.

-- `max_tokens` (number): The maximum number of tokens the AI can generate for this specific task.

-##### Task-Specific Params

-1. `chat`: Parameters for the interactive chat interface.
-Higher temperature and top_p values encourage more creative and diverse responses.

-2. `replace`: Parameters for code replacement tasks.
-Lower temperature and top_p values promote more focused and deterministic responses, suitable for precise code modifications.

-3. `suggest`: Parameters for code suggestions.
-Very low temperature and top_p values ensure predictable and consistent code completions.

-4. `explain`: Parameters for code explanations.
-Moderate values balance clarity with flexibility in explanations.

-#### Prompts

-The prompts table allows you to customize the system and user prompts for different tasks.
-Each task (explain, replace, suggest, chat) has its own set of prompts:

-- `system` (string): The system prompt that sets the context and behavior for the AI.
-- `user` (string): The user prompt that provides specific instructions for the task.

-Customizing these prompts allows you to fine-tune the AI's behavior for each task.
-For example, you can make the explanations more detailed, the code replacements more conservative, or the suggestions more creative by adjusting these prompts.

 ## Supported Providers

 Alpha4 supports multiple AI providers.
 To use a provider other than Ollama, you'll need to set up API keys: